brotkrueml/schema/Documentation/Developer/AvailableTypes.rst

 .. figure:: /Images/Developer/ConfigurationModule.png
    :alt: Available types in the Configuration module
+   :class: with-border

    Available types in the *Configuration* module

 There are two groups available:

-- All types: The available types are listed alphabetically.
+*  All types: The available types are listed alphabetically.
-- Web page types: The available web page types used in the :ref:`page properties <webpage-types>`.
+*  Web page types: The available web page types used in the :ref:`page properties <webpage-types>`.

 You can quickly look up the available types using the search box.